outlyer/daily_digest/README.md

 * Fetch unread items from [Pocket](http://getpocket.com)
 * Parse content with [Readbility](http://www.readability.com)
+* Create table of contents and `.opf` file
-* Create MOBI with Calibre ebook-convert
+* Create mobi file with Kindlegen

 Depending on your configuration, `daily_digest` will deliver the generated MOBI file to your destination in either: